dysuby/Learn-ds/README.md

 # learn-ds
-These are what I coded when learning ds
+These are what I coded when learning ds.
+Some ds like stack and binary tree wasn't shown because they have been in my other repositories.